sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 clang --analyze -Xclang -analyzer-checker=optin.performance.Padding -Xclang -analyzer-config -Xclang optin.performance.Padding:AllowedPad=0  main.c
 ```

-On my x86-64 machine, notice how there are only warnings for the structure `Baz`, and none for `FooInefficient`:
+On my x86-64 machine, when using clang version 20.1.8, notice how there are only warnings for the structure `Baz`, and none for `FooInefficient`:

 ```shell
 $ clang --analyze -Xclang -analyzer-checker=optin.performance.Padding -Xclang -analyzer-config -Xclang optin.performance.Padding:AllowedPad=0  main.c